LP-116/Project-1/README.md

 There are 7 files in the main branch of this repository that contain our analysis and data cleanup.
 Details on these files are below:

 * Top 5 and Bottom 5 Suburbs in Victoria.ipynb
-This notebook completes some analysis on Victorian suburbs and identifies the top and bottom 5 suburbs in Victoria based on price change between different periods of time.
+<br />This notebook completes some analysis on Victorian suburbs and identifies the top and bottom 5 suburbs in Victoria based on price change between different periods of time.
 Graphs and the data cleanup process are included.

 * Extracting state wage details.ipynb
 This notebook shows how the missing years for the state wage analysis were extracted.